ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

    * When an existing value at a certain timestamp is deleted by a node and updated by another node, the deletion is chosen.

-* **When a time-series is updated By multiple clients of the same node**
+* **Time-series update By multiple clients of the same node**
    * When a time-series' value at a certain timestamp is appended by multiple clients more or less simultaneously, the last one is chosen.
    * When an existing value at a certain timestamp is deleted by a client and updated by another client, the last action is chosen.

-{PANEL/}

-{PANEL: The `HasTimeSeries` Flag}

-* `HasTimeSeries` Flag
-    * When the first time-series is added to a document, RavenDB automatically sets a `HasTimeSeries` Flag in the document's metadata.
-    * When all time-series have been removed from a document, RavenDB automatically removes the flag.
+---

+#### Transactions

+When a session transaction that includes a time-series modification fails for any reason, the time-series modification is reverted.

 {PANEL/}

 ## Related articles
 **Studio Articles**: